Growing up watching Kobe during my college days, he was the closest thing to Michael Jordan. I never expected for him to be gone so soon.

 Fish is best known for his miraculous 0.4 shot during Game 5 of the 2004 Western Conference Semifinals.
 His miracle basket broke a 2-2 deadlock for the series between the Spurs and Lakers.
 This permanently shifted the series in the Lakers' favor and they bounced the Spurs in six games.

 Fisher was well respected by his peers.
-He was even the president of the players union in 2006.
+He was even the President of the National Basketball Players Association (NBPA) in 2006.

 Fisher is also known for his altercation with Matt Barnes as Fisher was seeing his ex-wife Gloria Govan.
 The two have since settled their beef and Barnes even congratulated Fisher on his engagement with Govan.